How can I find greater work-life-

 - There’s nothing wrong with working hard, there’s nothing wrong with averting a crisis, but too much is too much.

-- Sometimes, not doing something, at all, (whatever the thing might be at this moment), or not doing it perfectly (read more about perfectionism here) is fine.
+- Sometimes, not doing something, at all, (whatever the thing might be at this moment), or not doing it perfectly is fine.
 Your business and your life will most likely survive and the world will not come to an end.
-(More about getting things done here)

 - Nobody has ever come to the end of their life and said: “I wish I’d worked harder”.

 There is no rule book for Work-live-balance.
-(Read more about my thoughts on Work-life-balance for small business owners here).
 There have been times in my life when I’ve worked insane hours while feeling totally balanced, in “flow” and happy, and other times when I’ve worked much less hard, yet felt overwhelmed and stressed.
 And just because I might work fewer hours per day, than you might do, doesn’t mean I have achieved better balance than you do.
 If you feel that your life is balanced, it is, and if you feel your life is out of balance, it is also.

 As business owners, sometimes we’ll be confronted with situations that simply mean we have to pull an all-nighter or work on Sunday.
 It’s part of the package of being a business owner.
 It can even be highly rewarding to pull an all-nighter on a project, with a deadline looming and at the end of it, know you’re the one that’s made it happen, pulled a rabbit out of the hat.
 It can be one of the most fun experiences you have in business.

-I remember clearly in the last weeks leading up to the opening of the Olympics in Sydney in 2000, that I and my team worked every hour that God gave us for two weeks straight to complete the fit-out of the Holland Heineken House in Darling Harbour.
+I will always remember the last weeks leading up to the opening of the Olympics in Sydney in 2000.
+I and my team worked every hour that God gave us for two weeks straight to complete the fit-out of the Holland Heineken House in Darling Harbour.
 It was probably the hardest I’ve ever worked in my life.
-That’s now 17 years ago and I have nothing but fun memories of that period (and about the 14 day long party with 100,000 of my closest friends in the Holland Heineken House afterwards).
+That’s now 18 years ago and I have nothing but fun memories of that period (and about the 14 day long party with 100,000 of my closest friends in the Holland Heineken House afterwards).

 The simple fact is that if you feel good about your life and the mix of things you spend time with, you’re in balance, and if you walk around feeling bad about the fact that your kids or your spouse or your choir or your health and fitness or your peace of mind are missing out, then your life is not in balance.
 And what’s more, it’s really important to understand that what is right for you today, may not necessarily be right for you tomorrow.
 It was perfectly alright for me to spend those weeks building the Holland Heineken House and barely seeing my family, for those weeks, at that time.

 But it would not have been alright for that to be my life all year round.
-It may be fine for you to be in the habit of catching up on your email after the kids have gone to bed, but it may also be that at some point in the coming year it will start to bother you, and then it’s not alright anymore.
-(Read about the demands on your time and your brain cells here)
+It may be fine for you right now to catch up on your email after the kids have gone to bed, but it may also be that at some point in the coming year it will start to bother you, and then it’s not alright anymore.

 But one thing is absolutely sure.
 You’re going to want to take the issue of balance in work and life seriously and check in with yourself regularly what is and what isn’t right, and you will want to move towards finding the balance that is right for you, because nobody has ever laid on their death bed wishing they’d worked longer and harder.
-(Read about the top five regrets of the dying here)
+(The top five regrets of the dying)